DecisiveAI/mdai-docs/src/install/testing.md

 A general workflow is as follows:

-1. Determine which sources of data (collector/agent) you'd like to point at your MDAI Engine instance.
+1. Determine which sources of data (collector/agent) you'd like to point at your MDAI Nucleus instance.
 2. Use your CNAME (from your host provider) or DNS (from AWS LB) as mentioned in our [Ingress documentation](./ingress.md).
 3. Configure your agent/collector to point to the CNAME or DNS as mentioned in our [Ingress documentation](./ingress.md).
 4. SEE RESULTS!
 [Verify data flow](./verify.md)

 🎉 That's it!
-Your MDAI Engine is now ready to use! 🎉
+Your MDAI Nucleus is now ready to use! 🎉

 <br />